areias/wallpaper/README.md

 <img src="img/Screenshot2.png" width="50%" />

-IF you click on the `photo?callback` request, we can see its details, such as Headers, Parameters and Response, on the frame on the right had side.
+If you click on the `photo?callback` request, we can see its details, such as Headers, Parameters and Response, on the frame on the right had side.

 In Headers you can see the Request URL which reflects the paramenters you can see in the Params tab: